-the revenue drops required to trigger AgriStability
+Q. What difference did removal of the RML have on the revenue drops required to trigger AgriStability benefits?

 A: The orange line (labelled RML) on the graph, when compared to the white line (labelled No RML), shows the potential impact RML had on revenue drop trigger points for certain farms in Group 2 and Group 3.
-Certain farms in these sectors will benefit from substantially lower revenue drop
+Certain farms in these sectors will benefits from substantially lower revenue drop trigger points now that RML has been removed

-Q: How would I go about figuring out the eligible expense to eligible revenue ratio to determine where my farming operation would fit on this
+Q: How would I go about figuring out the eligible expense to eligible revenue ratio to determine where my farming operation would fit on this graph?